Sign up to our Newsletter

 Can You Get Into Law School With a Low LSAT Score?

 You can get into law school with a low LSAT score if it is above 144-145.
 Scores in this range will get you into some lower-ranking schools, although the majority of law schools prefer scores above 150.
+For expert prep on increasing your score and chances of accetpance, speak with a counselor at Juris Education.

 Unfortunately, your LSAT is one of the most important parts of your law school application.
 It’s a definite number that law schools can easily use to compare students, so it’s essential you do your best to score high.